Racist and religious hate crime

 If you have difficulty speaking or understanding English, you may find it helpful to have an interpreter with you.
 You can ask the police to provide an interpreter, ask a friend or relative, or approach a local organisation, for example, the Citizens Advice Bureau.

-The police must compile a report about the alleged attack and submit it to the Procurator Fiscal who decides whether or not to prosecute.
+The police must compile a report about the alleged attack.
+If there are at least two pieces of evidence that prove that the racially or religiously motivated incident/attack occurred (the legislation requires this before action can be taken) the police can submit it to the Procurator Fiscal (PF).
+It is the PF who decides whether or not to prosecute.
 If you believe that the police have not taken the attack seriously enough, you may be able to make a complaint.

 Attacks at work